 Although immigration consequences can be severe for many California state crimes, a knowledgeable criminal defense attorney can use many techniques and tools to either prevent or minimize immigration consequences.
 If you’re a noncitizen facing criminal charges, your very life in this country is on the line.
 The immigration laws are very complex and constantly changing.
 If you don’t hire the right criminal defense attorney, even a minor crime like pushing your girlfriend can lead to deportation.

 If you are interviewing criminal defense attorneys, don’t be afraid to ask them about their experience involving immigration consequences.
 How often do they update themselves on immigration law?
 How often do they attend immigration seminars?
 Does their practice focus on immigration consequences for noncitizens?
 Does their website give an overview of immigration consequences for noncitizens?

 Fred Thiagarajah is an immigrant to this country, and son of immigrants.
 His parents brought him to the United States when he was three years old and he had the good fortune of being naturalized when his parents naturalized.
 Although he has grown up in California, he understands the immigrant culture and knows that most immigrants are good, hard-working individuals who cherish life in this country.
 Choose a criminal defense attorney with the intelligence, knowledge and experience necessary to keep you safely in this country.
-Choose the Law Offices of Fred Thiagarajah.
-With offices in Newport Beach, Beverly Hills, Riverside and Rancho Cucamonga, Fred Thiagarajah and his associates have criminal defense experience in the counties of Orange, Los Angeles, Riverside and San Bernadino.
+Choose the Right Choice Law Group.
+With offices in Newport Beach, Los Angeles, Long Beach, Pasadena, Diamond Bar, Rancho Cucamonga, Riverside and Murrieta, our attorneys have criminal defense experience in the counties of Orange, Los Angeles, San Bernardino and Riverside.